SQUID: Deep Feature In-Painting for Unsupervised Anomaly Detection

 \subsection{Formulating Anomaly Detection as In-painting}

-\textbf{Motivation:} Image in-painting~\cite{li2020recurrent,pathak2016context} was initially proposed to recover corrupted regions in the image based on the available neighboring context.
-The recovered regions, however, have been seen to associate with boundary artifacts, distorted and blurry predictions, particularly when using methods based on Deep Nets~\cite{liu2018image}.
-These undesired artifacts are responsible for numerous false positives when formulating anomaly detection as an image in-painting task~\cite{siddiquee2019learning,zhou2021models}.
-It is because the subtraction between input and output will reveal artifacts generated by Deep Nets instead of true anomalies.
-To alleviate this issue, we propose the in-painting task at the feature level rather than the image pixel level.
-Latent features are invariant to subtle noise, rotation, and translation in the pixel level and therefore are expected to be more suitable for anomaly detection.
-Following conventional in-painting intuition, the model predicts central features based on neighboring features and augments patch features in a sliding-window style.
+\textbf{\textit{Motivation.}} Image in-painting~\cite{li2020recurrent,pathak2016context} was initially proposed to recover corrupted image regions with neighboring context.
+Following the above intuition, we propose to achieve anomaly detection via in-painting anomalous radiography patterns into healthy ones.
+When in-painting pixels in the image space, recovered regions have been usually seen to associate with boundary artifacts, particularly when using Deep Nets~\cite{liu2018image}.
+These undesired artifacts are responsible for numerous false positives when formulating anomaly detection as a pixel-level in-painting task~\cite{siddiquee2019learning,zhou2021models}.
+To alleviate this issue, we achieve the in-painting task at the feature level instead.
+Latent features are better invariant to pixel-level noise, rotation, and translation, therefore are more suitable for subsequent anomaly detection.